Optimal Control of the Operating Regime of a Single Electron Double Quantum Dot: Introduction

 One avenue to solving this challenge lies in using microwave photons in superconducting resonators to mediate long-range spin-spin interactions, as has been demonstrated for superconducting qubits~\cite{Blais2004, Wallraff2004, DiCarlo2009}.
 Coherent interactions between single spins and microwave photons have already been shown using the large electric dipole of the electron charge state in a double quantum dot (DQD) through spin-charge hybridization~\citep{Benito2017, Mi2018, Viennot2015}.
 Conversely, the increased electrical susceptibility of such a device can be used to drive spin state rotations via electric dipole spin resonance (EDSR) by quickly displacing the electron wave function in a local transverse magnetic field gradient~\cite{PioroLadriere2007, Yoneda2015, Benito2019, Croot2020}.
 Additionally, gate voltages can be modulated to reshape the double-well potential and reach the single dot regime, decoupling the spin and charge degrees of freedom and recovering long coherence times~\citep{Benito2017, Benito2019}.

-The single electron DQD therefore presents itself as a promising architecture for quantum computation, with two outstanding operating regimes: \begin{compactitem} \item A regime wherein the electron is strongly localized in one of the two wells of the DQD due to a large interdot energy detuning.
-In this regime, the qubit dynamics approach that of a pure spin and are largely decoupled from environmental charge noise, recovering the long natural coherence times of electron spins in silicon; \item A regime corresponding to a set of configurations wherein the electron charge state is delocalized across the two dots of the DQD.
+The single electron DQD therefore presents itself as a promising architecture for quantum computation, with two outstanding operating regimes: \begin{compactitem} \item A memory-mode regime wherein the electron is strongly localized in one of the two wells of the DQD due to a large interdot energy detuning.
+In this regime, the qubit dynamics approach that of a pure spin and are largely decoupled from environmental charge noise, recovering the long natural coherence times of electron spins in silicon; \item A flopping-mode regime corresponding to a set of configurations wherein the electron charge state is delocalized across the two dots of the DQD.
 When the electron orbital and Zeeman energies approach resonance, this regime allows fast manipulation of the electron spin state via EDSR to realize one-qubit gates, or reaching the strong coupling regime between the electron spin and a microwave photon for long-range interactions between distant spins or for dispersive measurement of the qubit state. \end{compactitem}

-It is expected that, in the context of a quantum computation, such a device would be transferred many times between these operating regimes.
+In the context of a quantum computation, such a device will be transferred many times between these operating regimes.
 It is therefore crucial that this transfer be made quickly and that it preserves maximal state fidelity in the logical basis.
-This is the problem which will be dealt with in this paper.
-It will be demonstrated that control signals obtained with the GRAPE algorithm~\cite{Khaneja2005} allow faster and higher-fidelity operating regime transfers than can be attained using standard linear approaches.
+This is the problem dealt with in this paper.
+The GRAPE algorithm~\citep{Khaneja2005} allows fast generation of optimal control signals which have been used experimentally to manipulate physical qubits~\citep{Nimbalkar2012, Groszkowski2011, Yang2020, Zong2021}.
+GRAPE is also much easier to work with than traditional techniques relying on optimal control theory directly~\citep{Accanto2017, Castelano2018, Rasanen2013, Coden2019}.
+It will be demonstrated that control signals obtained using the GRAPE algorithm allow faster and higher-fidelity operating regime transfers than can be attained using standard linear approaches.
 This is achieved independently of the qubit's state and therefore does not require a priori knowledge of the qubit state, which is of prime importance in practice.